Entrepreneurship and Learning in Upper Primary Schools

 Soft skills education, particularly in primary-school aged children, has been widely cited in the literature as crucial to providing life skills that are important for labor market success for disadvantaged populations.
 However, little evidence exists on the impact of soft skills programmes in upper primary school aged children in the Indian context.

-IDinsight designed and is implementing a randomized controlled trial to generate rigorous evidence on the impact of Going to School’s Be! an Entrepreneur curriculum on attendance, reading skills, math skills, soft skills attainment, and dropout rates among eighth grade students.
-Further IDinsight is conducting a process evaluation to generate insights into the quality of Be! curriculum implementation in order to contextualize the results of the RCT and provide operational recommendations to inform curriculum scale-up.
+IDinsight designed and implemented a randomized controlled trial to generate rigorous evidence on the impact of Going to School’s Be! an Entrepreneur curriculum on attendance, reading skills, math skills, soft skills attainment, and dropout rates among eighth grade students.
+Further IDinsight conducted a process evaluation to generate insights into the quality of Be! curriculum implementation in order to contextualize the results of the RCT and provided operational recommendations to inform curriculum scale-up.